GuardianLabs/ERCs/ERCS/erc-draft_composite_policy.md

 ### Policy Handler

 The policy handler serves as the orchestration component for artifact execution.
-While implementations may vary, this standard RECOMMENDS a Directed Acyclic Graph (DAG) approach as the most efficient architecture.
+While implementations may vary, this standard RECOMMENDS a Directed Acyclic Graph (DAG) approach as the most efficient architecture (see [reference implementation](#link_on_dag_lib)).

 During policy initialization, the handler constructs a DAG from the specified artifacts and their configurations.
 Each artifact instance is initialized as needed during this phase, ensuring proper setup before policy evaluation.